Are Name-Brand Drugs Better than Generic Drugs?

 What Does That Mean for the Medicare Program?

-Since generic drugs are less expensive, they’re often favored by insurance plans offering prescription drug coverage.
+Since generic drugs are less expensive, they may be preferred by insurance plans offering prescription drug coverage.
 These plans usually put generics in lower tiers than their name-brand counterparts in a plan’s formulary, which means they cost less.

 ● ● ●

-In 2016, generic medications saved people $253 billion around the country!
+Generic medications save people around the country money!
 Using them can be a great way to save money on prescription meds you may need.
 Before switching your medications, though, it’s always a good idea to talk to your doctor.
 This way, you can understand the full scope of what you need and what you’re getting.
 They’ll also know if there are inactive ingredients in different drugs that you may be allergic to.

 If you’re eligible for the Medicare program, you have another way you may be able to save on out-of-pocket costs for prescription medications.
 A Medicare Part D or Medicare Advantage Prescription Drug plan may help cover the cost of your medications.